energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 1.7 [Consent-Requesting portal] Check for notification of submitted presentation

 Check the request bucket configured as the callback when configuring the exchange definition.
-There should be a notification of a submitted presentation for the authority portal to review.
+There should be a notification of a submitted presentation for the consent-requesting portal to review.

-The authority portal can rely on VC-API's verification of the credential proofs and conformance to the credential query.
+The consent-requesting portal can rely on VC-API's verification of the credential proofs and conformance to the credential query.
-The authority portal can then proceed with reviewing the presentation and issuing the "consenter card" credential.
+The consent-requesting portal can then proceed with reviewing the presentation and issuing the "consenter card" credential.

 An example of the expected POST body received in the request bucket is: